HashLips/hashlips_art_engine/README.md

 If you want to play around with different blending modes, you can add a `blend: MODE.colorBurn` field to the layersOrder `options` object.

-If you need a layers to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder `options` object as well.
+If you need a layer to have a different opacity then you can add the `opacity: 0.7` field to the layersOrder `options` object as well.

 If you want to have a layer _ignored_ in the DNA uniqueness check, you can set `bypassDNA: true` in the `options` object.
 This has the effect of making sure the rest of the traits are unique while not considering the `Background` Layers as traits, for example.
 The layers _are_ included in the final image.